CYCLING PERFORMANCE TIPS

 Results: After the resistance training program, there was a significant increase in 1 RM concentric squat strength for RT (35.9%) but not for CON (3.7%) (P < 0.05).
 However, there were NO significant changes in OHT performance, LT, V(dot)O2, muscle fiber characteristics, or enzyme activities in either group (P > 0.05).

-Conclusion: The present data suggest that increased leg strength does not improve cycle ENDURANCE performance in endurance-trained, female cyclists.
+My take away is that increased leg strength does not improve cycle ENDURANCE performance

 But there is another, often overlooked, benefit of weight training.
 We're discovering that cycling may contribute to bone loss in both men and women because it's not a weight-bearing activity.
 So cyclists should cross-train for bone health.
 Weight training and jumping (like rope skipping) are helpful.